yonzay/Helm_Assessment/README.md

 `app/database/definitions.ts` contains the interfaces/schemas of all the data that is in relation to the database

-While reading the API documentation `app/tests/helm.spec.ts` is a good reference to use to furthur understand how the API works, the tests can be ran with the following command `npm test`
+While reading the API documentation `app/tests/helm.spec.ts` is a good reference to use to further understand how the API works, the tests can be ran with the following command `npm test`

 ## API Documentation